cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CENTRE EXPERTISE SWOT-EN.md

 # Context

-CS Group responsabilities for SWOT Expertise Center are as follows:
+CS Group responsabilities for SWOT Center of Expertise are as follows:
 * Design, Development, Integration and Maintenance

 ![Main Picture](Project-CNES-CENTRE EXPERTISE SWOT-EN pict 1.png)